-- Is an option if you can’t use oestrogen-based contraception’s, such as the combined pill, contraceptive patch or vaginal ring
+- It is an option if you can’t use oestrogen based contraception, such as the combined pill, contraceptive patch or vaginal ring

 - It’s safe to use while you’re breastfeeding

-- May reduce heavy periods or painful periods
+- It may reduce heavy periods and improve painful periods

 - Occasionally, the implant is difficult to feel under the skin and may make it more difficult to remove